ermlickw/AIT690/PatentPredictionProject/README.md

 ### Nidhi Mehrotra

 ##
 This project proposes a novel patent graphical neural network (P-GNN) approach for the task of automated patent classification.
 Two experiments are performed on the benchmarked WIPO-alpha dataset.
+Experiment 1 utilizes the entire data set to make predictions at the Subclass level.
+Experiment 2 utilizes Section D of the dataset to make predictions at the maingroup level.

 ## Data Processing: